Keretapi Tanah Melayu: East Coast Line

+Branch line

+There is only one branch line on the East Coast Line, between and in Kelantan which was completed in 1921.
+However, since 1978, this branch line has not been in use.

 Infrastructure

-The total network spans 1641 km.
-The total length of the network was 1,700 km, however due to the closure and subsequent removal of the section of tracks between Tanjong Pagar railway station and Woodlands Train Checkpoint, the network is now shorter.
+The total network spans 1,789 km.
+The total length of the network was 3,264 km, however due to the closure and subsequent removal of the section of tracks between Tanjong Pagar railway station and Woodlands Train Checkpoint, the network is now shorter.

-The West Coast Line is double tracked and electrified between Padang Besar and Gemas, along with all branch lines used for passenger service along this stretch.
+The West Coast Line is double tracked and electrified between Padang Besar and JB Sentral, along with all branch lines used for passenger service along this stretch.
 As part of the upgrades, all level crossings have been removed and modern signaling installed.